13 Shopify Competitors And Alternatives In 2025

 • SEO tools to increase organic traffic

 Wix also features an in-depth analytics and reporting system.
 It makes it easier to analyze the visitors’ behavior, compare revenue across time periods, and track lead generation by channel.
-Furthermore, it gives you personalized suggestions on how to increase website traffic and sales.
+Furthermore, it provides personalized suggestions to increase website traffic and sales.

 Besides building eCommerce websites, Wix is also used for developing sites for online marketing, email marketing, contact forms, and community forms.
 So far, more than 182 million users have chosen Wix to design a free website.
 According to W3Techs, it is used by 2.3% of the top 10 million websites.

 Wix uses a freemium business model to generate revenue through premium upgrades.
-Its Basic Business plan costs $27 per month, Unlimited Business plan costs $32 per month, and VIP Business Plan costs $59 per month.
+Its Basic Business plan costs $29 per month, the Unlimited Business plan costs $39 per month, and the Business Elite costs $159 per month.

 All plans include unlimited bandwidth, secure online payments, and a free domain for one year.